 BIM 360 is a unified platform connecting your project teams and data in real-time, from design through construction, supporting informed decision-making.

 1. Easy Collaboration between Revit users

 Sharing and collaborating with models is easier than with drawing sets, as there are a lot of functions that are possible only through a digital workflow.
 Much of this added project-management functionality is now being delivered in the cloud, such as Autodesk’s BIM 360 solutions.
-Here, there are tools for different disciplines to share their complex project models and to coordinate integration with their peers.
+Here, there are tools for different disciplines to share their complex project models and coordinate integration with their peers.
 Review and markup steps ensure that everyone has had input on the evolution of the design and that they are all ready to execute when the concept is finalized and moves forward in construction.

 2. Full understanding of the project development

 In a paper environment, these notes are unlikely to survive to the next version of the documents, especially any that he or she wrote for private use.
 Unless the Superintendent takes the time to sit down and transfer the notes meticulously to the new version, all that valuable site information can be lost.

 In a digital environment, however, a superintendent can make notes directly on the documents and carry them over automatically when the document is updated.
 Likewise, he or she can make notes visible to any project team members who need to see them, and those will also carry over.
 When an issue has been resolved, those comments can be closed and removed from future versions of the documents — but, importantly, maintained as a record in earlier versions.